These crispy white wine mushroom chicken thighs are a simple but elegant dinner that's easy to make. You'll love the buttery white wine pan sauce!

 - A good oven-safe skillet is one of my favorite pieces of cookware.
 My Le Creuset is pictured, but Lodge also makes great ones that are a bit more on the affordable side.

 Questions about these white wine chicken thighs?
-Ask me in the comments below!
+Ask me in the comments below, or leave me a review if you made it!

 White Wine Mushroom Chicken Thighs